Are you considering getting a crested gecko? These unique animals are easy to care for and can make a perfect pet for beginners.

 We recommend using an in-tank digital hygrometer like this one by Reptizoo.
 This allows you to see at a glance what the humidity levels are for easy monitoring.

 In the wild, crested geckos prefer to climb and perch on thin branches, which helps protect them from climbing predators that are bigger than they are.
-Vines will do very nicely for your gecko’s tank, as will bamboo sticks and branches.
+Vines will do very nicely for your gecko’s

 These animals also like to hide, so more is better.
 Don’t just use one branch or one vine.
 Instead, use several, and use a variety of types as well.